ADHD

 Why inattentive ADHD in girls gets missed

 Key fact: Girls with ADHD are diagnosed on average several years later than boys.
-Inattentive presentation and masking behaviours are the most common reasons referrals are delayed.
+Inattentive presentation and masking are the most common reasons referrals are delayed.

 Holds it together at school